mitakaGeorgiev/FitnesApp/README.md

 Backend (or “server-side”) - Spring Boot 2.5.4.
 # Instalation
-for installation all you need to do is to clone the repository and put it in your own IDE.
+For installation all you need to do is to clone the repository and put it in your own IDE.
 # Start the project
 You just need get the needed tools from the marketplace in eclipse(web dev tools,spring tools 4)
 # User guide